brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

 It makes me wonder, could it be that there are more such opinions that we think we're sure of; but that, in reality, we haven't actually thought trough all that well?
 Tabs or spaces, light or dark colour schemes, active record or entity mapper, dependency injection or service location, …

-How many more rational opinions do we have that turn out not to be so rational after all.
-Opinions that are habit-driven; that we think of as "the best option" — not because they are, but because they've worked in the past.
+How many "rational opinions" do we have that turn out to be irrational after all?
+Opinions that are habit-driven; that we think of as "the best option" — not because they are, but because they've worked in the past and we're comfortable using them.

-Do we, "rational thinkers" are in fact, just like everyone else, influenced by emotion, sometimes without knowing it?
+Are we — the "rational thinkers" — in fact, just like everyone else, influenced by emotion, sometimes without even knowing it?

 ---

 The real reason to always use full class names in doc blocks, by the way, is because PHP doesn't have a reflection API for import statements.
-So if you want to map an imported class name from a doc block to its FQCN, you'd need to manually parse the file.
+So if you want to map a class name from a doc block to its FQCN, you'd need to manually parse that PHP file.
 Mind you: import statements are quite difficult to parse: there are aliases, partial namespace imports, grouped imports, function imports, and more.

 Fortunately, the problem I describe here isn't really a problem anymore.
 There's a package called `phpdocumentor/type-resolver` that supports exactly [this kind of parsing](https://github.com/phpDocumentor/TypeResolver#resolving-partial-classes-and-structural-element-names).